 – Served as an Assistant Administrator in the Judicial Secretary’s Secretariat and a Registrar in the High Court

-Catherine A. Matasha will join us from Tanzania.
-She is a recent graduate from the University of Dar es Salaam School of Law, with a Bachelor of Laws degree.
+Catherine A. Matasha joined us from Tanzania.
 Ms. Matasha has extensive extracurricular and community organizing experience.
 She has participated in a number of moot court competitions, including the First and Second East African Human Rights Moot Court Competitions, and the All Africa Human Rights Moot court Competition.
-She has also interned with the Centre for Forced Migration, has been involved in various student organizations including the Human Rights Association, Red Cross Society, and the UN-Chapter.
+She also interned with the Centre for Forced Migration, and was involved in various student organizations, including: the Human Rights Association, Red Cross Society, and the UN-Chapter.
 Through these avenues, she has helped organize charity walks to assist victims of disasters, such as landslides, has visited prisons and orphanages, commemorated the Rwandan Genocide, and organized a number of symposiums.
+She is a graduate from the University of Dar es Salaam School of Law, with a Bachelor of Laws degree.

 Diana Dapaah (Ghana)